Apple Cinnamon Roll Muffins

 - 1/2 tsp vanilla extract

-- In a mixing bowl whisk together 3 tbsp reserved apple juice, powdered sugar and 1/2 tsp vanilla extract.
+- For the glaze: In a mixing bowl whisk together 3 tbsp reserved apple juice, powdered sugar and 1/2 tsp vanilla extract.
 Add in more apple juice as needed 1 tsp at a time until desired consistency is reached.